Summary: Dracaena fragrans corn plant, grown in many forms, usually multiple plants of staggered heights, hardy indoors when acclimated.

 Dracaena fragrans grows very straight and upright, this gives us a pretty good clue why it is used so much to decorate corners.
 Coupled with an attractive decorative container makes them an eye-catching duo.

-Fragrans are also used as tall specimens in landscapes outdoors.
+Fragrans along with Dracaena arborea are also used as tall specimens in landscapes outdoors.
 In countries with a tropical climate, single-cane pieces of Dracaena fragrans are planted to make living fences.

 Dracaena fragrans grows very straight and upright, this gives us a pretty good clue why it is used so much to decorate corners.